h01ger/piuparts/README.txt

 Success: ok
 ----

-Slave reports that a particular package is untestable, possibly because it insists on interacting with the user.
+Slave informs master it cannot test the desired version of a package (perhaps it went away from the mirror?).

 ----
 Command: status